| Building simple, sturdy benchwork following a repetitive pattern of

 drilled through it; the receiving member generally does not.
 This

+helps make good tight connections with a minimum of work.
 We did use longer screws (1 5/8") for connecting the L-girders

 to the 2 x 2 (nominal) legs, and we did mostly drill a pilot hole at

+least partway into the legs.
 Nearly every other screw is accessible for removal and this is an

 important rule to follow.
 You WILL find a need to move or

+adjust benchwork components in the future.
 Some parts of the layout are narrow enough, about 12" to be

 supported by common pressed steel shelf brackets attached to the